Recycling of PET bottles

 From flake to fibre and granulate

 To re-use PET bottles that end up in canals, the ocean or landfills, they must first be separated by colour.
 Then the bottles are cleaned and shredded.
 These shreds are called flakes and the flakes are processed to granulate and fibres.
-The granulate is used to make foam sheets that we use as a core for our Plastic Whale Circular Furniture tables.
-The fibres are made into recycled PET felt mats.
+The granulate is used to make foam plates that we use as a core for our Plastic Whale by Vepa boardroom table.
+The fibres are made into PET felt mats.

 Felt mats as a basis for new products